Shi Pei Pu

-The affair inspired American David Henry Hwang's play M. Butterfly (1988), which was produced on Broadway.
-It was adapted as the 1993 movie of the same title.
+The affair inspired American playwright David Henry Hwang's M. Butterfly (1988), which was produced on Broadway and was adapted into the 1993 film of the same title.

 Early life

 Shi's father was a college professor, and his mother was a teacher.
 He had two sisters who were significantly older than he was.
 Shi grew up in Kunming in the southwestern province of Yunnan, where he learned French and attended the Yunnan University, graduating with a literature degree.
 By 17, Shi had become an actor and singer who had achieved some recognition.
-In his 20s, Shi wrote plays about workers.
+In his 20s, Shi wrote plays and operas about workers.

 Relationship with Boursicot

-Bernard Boursicot was born in France and was 20 years old when he obtained a job as an accountant at the French embassy in Beijing.
+Bernard Boursicot was born in France and was hired at the age of 20 as an accountant at the French embassy in Beijing.
 It opened in 1964 as the first Western mission in China since the Korean War.
 As recorded in his diary, Boursicot had previously had sexual relations only with fellow male students in school and wanted to meet a woman and fall in love.
 He first met Shi, then 26 years old, at a Christmas party in December 1964; the performer was dressed as a man.
 Shi had been teaching Chinese to families of embassy workers.
 He told Boursicot that he was "a female Beijing opera singer who had been forced to live as a man to satisfy his father's wish to have a son".
 The two quickly developed a sexual relationship, maintained in darkness.
-Shi convinced Boursicot that he was with a woman.
+Shi convinced Boursicot that he was a woman.